Amazon VPC (Virtual Private Cloud) let you define a private network in the cloud.

 Launch a CloudAMQP cluster in AWS VPC

-Select to create your plan in a dedicated VPC.Dedicated VPC is only available for our dedicated plans, a dedicated plan is Big Bunny or any plan larger then Big Bunny.
+Create your plan in a dedicated VPC.Dedicated VPC is only available for our dedicated plans, a dedicated plan is Big Bunny or any plan larger than Big Bunny.

 Select VPC subnetWhen you create your VPC you get to select the VPC subnet, make sure that it does not overlap with any VPC subnets you want to peer with.

-Send VPC connection information to CloudAMQPOpen the details for your new instance as soon as the new instance is created and navigate to the VPC tab.
+Create peering request to CloudAMQPOpen the details for your new instance as soon as the new instance is created and navigate to the VPC tab.
 At the top of the page you find the information needed to create the peering request.